Tom and Jerry: The Movie poster

 The inciting incident occurs at 9 minutes when Tom and Jerry's house is completely destroyed by construction equipment.
 They lose their home and everything familiar, forcing them into an unknown world of homelessness..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Tom and Jerry make the active choice to help Robyn find her father and escape from her cruel guardians.
+This indicates the protagonist's commitment to Tom and Jerry make the active choice to help Robyn find her father and escape from her cruel guardians.
 They speak for the first time, agreeing to become allies instead of enemies., moving from reaction to action.

 The Collapse moment at 61 minutes (74% through) represents the emotional nadir.
 Here, Tom and Jerry believe Robyn might be lost forever when the villains nearly succeed in their plan.
 The metaphorical death of their hope and the innocent friendship they've built.
-Their darkest moment of despair., indicates the protagonist at their lowest point.
+Their darkest moment of despair., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 79% of the runtime.
 Tom and Jerry discover crucial information about Robyn's father being alive.
 They synthesize their old competitive skills with their new friendship, realizing that together they can accomplish anything., demonstrating the transformation achieved throughout the journey.